 What does the idiomatic expression “Much Obliged” Mean?
 Idioms are figurative language that is used to convey a thought or a feeling.
 These kinds of phrases are typically used as an alternative way to relay a literal message without using literal language.
-“Much obliged” is one of these idioms.
+“Much obliged” is one of these English idioms.
 Here you will find the meaning of the phrase, details about its origin, examples of how to properly use the phrase in conversations/statements and other ways to say the same thing.

 Much Obliged Meaning

 The phrase “much obliged” means that someone is extremely thankful for what someone else has done for them and can imply that they owe them a debt or a favor in return.

 Origin of this idiom

 The phrase “much obliged” was widely used in the 1500s and 1600s as a way to say thank you.
 The term thank you widely replaced its usage a few short years later and today the phrase “much obliged” is considered old-fashioned to some.
 However, in the southern United States, the term is still popular and widely used to convey thanks.

 A news report statement in a story about a serious car accident.

 - “The driver of one of the cars involved in the accident stated that he was much obliged to the police officers and firefighters who showed up on the scene quickly and saved my life.”